 Some defensive structures are basically walled military compounds on a limited area, like fortresses.
 Others include entire towns.

-Throughout the world there are a number of forts, some more famous than others.
+Throughout the world there are a number of forts, and some more famous than others.
 Prime examples are the Crusader castle Krak des Chevaliers in Syria and the Inca fortress Saqsayhuaman in Peru.
 These were largely citadels (fortresses, forts) and little else.
 Their aim was to protect a military contingent and possibly a king within heavy walls.
 At times there would be a natural or constructed moat.
 Also, these fortresses would often be positioned on hilltops in order to provide perspective and extra protection.

 It is clear that some of these fortresses also had splendid palaces on the inside.
-The featured photo of this article is from the Alhambra, one of the most impressive of all palaces/citadels/fortresses.
+An example is the Alhambra, one of the most impressive of all palaces/citadels/fortresses.

 There are also several fortresses in Europe with almost intact walls.
 They date back to the Middle Ages and later periods.
 To mention some: London Tower, Kronborg, Sintra, Le Barroux, Tarascon, Corte, Hvar, San Marino, Valletta (pictured above), Wavel, Kremlin, Alhambra, Salzburg, Würsburg, Wernigerode, Gibraltar.

 Check out the pictures tagged “fortress”, included at the end of this article.
 Here is a collage of some of them.

 Military strategists often seek to take advantage of natural features like rivers and hills.
 Inside what is generally known simply as the Rock, we find one of the most striking fortifications in world history.
-I’m talking about the large fortress on the southern tip of the Iberian peninsula, Gibraltar.
+I am talking about the large fortress on the southern tip of the Iberian Peninsula, Gibraltar.

 The British have managed to secure their territory for centuries, much to the dislike of Spain.
 (Who holds its own provinces across the Strait, in Morocco.)

 What has survived to this day is bunkers underground or inside mountains.
-I’ve had the pleasure of visiting the not very heavily fortified bunker underneath Whitehall, London.
+I have had the pleasure of visiting the not very heavily fortified bunker underneath Whitehall, London.